alanpcs/shared-deps-poc/readme.md

 The installation of the package using yarn needs to be as following.

+## Using yarn to version the package

+`yarn version` can be used when deploying a new version during the pipeline process.
+Some use arguments are `--major`, `--minor` and `--patch` to update the respectively numbers automatically.

 ## Installing using yarn

 `yarn` is not yet fully [supported by github packages](https://help.github.com/en/github/managing-packages-with-github-packages/about-github-packages#supported-clients-and-formats).

 In order to use it with `yarn`, do the following:

 ### Authentication for this scoped repo